labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/step4.md

     asyncio.run(main())
 ```

-This code achieves the same functionality as our generator-based server but uses the standard `asyncio` library, which is more robust and feature-rich.
+This code achieves the same functionality as our generator - based server but uses the standard `asyncio` library, which is more robust and feature - rich.

 ## Conclusion

-In this lab, you've learned about:
+In this lab, you've learned about several important concepts:

-1. The `yield from` statement and how it delegates to another generator
+1. The `yield from` statement and how it delegates to another generator.
+This is a fundamental concept in understanding how generators work.
-2. How to use `yield from` with coroutines for message passing
+2. How to use `yield from` with coroutines for message passing.
+This allows you to communicate between different parts of your asynchronous program.
-3. Wrapping socket operations with generators for cleaner code
+3. Wrapping socket operations with generators for cleaner code.
+This makes your network - related code more organized and easier to understand.
-4. The transition from generators to the modern `async`/`await` syntax

-Understanding these concepts will help you write more readable and maintainable asynchronous code in Python, whether you're using generators directly or the modern `async`/`await` syntax.
+4. The transition from generators to the modern `async`/`await` syntax.
+Understanding this transition will help you write more readable and maintainable asynchronous code in Python, whether you're using generators directly or the modern `async`/`await` syntax.